Contact

 • a clearer idea of what a transition would involve

-• a diagnostic with no commitment and no commercial tunnel
+• a diagnostic with no commitment

 First conversation

-What we clarify from the first conversation.
+What you will know after the first conversation.

 The current situation